 A second finding of unsatisfactory progress normally results in dismissal from the program.
 An exception to this may be made if the student demonstrates, to the satisfaction of the faculty, that the unsatisfactory progress was caused by factors beyond the student's control, that those factors have changed and are highly unlikely to interfere with satisfactory progress again and that there is a clear plan for timely completion of the degree.
-An exception to these points regarding second finding of unsatisfactory progress cannot normally be granted without the recommendation of the student's advisor.
+An exception cannot normally be granted without the recommendation of the student's advisor.

-A student who anticipates being unable to make satisfactory progress may petition the Program, via the Program Director, for a reduction of the minimum hours, or a leave of absence from the program.
+A student who anticipates being unable to make satisfactory progress may petition for a reduction of the minimum hours, or a leave of absence from the program.
 Reasons which may be acceptable include (1) personal (financial, family, etc) or (2) medical.
 In either case, the student must demonstrate that the reasons are temporary, that they are likely to be resolved by the end of the proposed leave/waiver period, and that they are unlikely to prevent satisfactory progress after the end of the proposed leave/waiver period.
 The student must demonstrate a clear commitment to return to the program after the end of any leave period.
 A waiver or leave of absence cannot normally be granted without the recommendation of the student's advisor.